 Become An Intentional Shopper

 Before swiping your card or adding another item to your cart, always determine a need for the purchase.
 If you don’t need it, don’t buy it.
-Looking forward to splurging when you have extra cash on hand is entirely normal.
+Looking forward to splurging when you have extra cash is normal.
 But you should plan for large hauls and determine if you have space for the things you’re planning to buy.

-Whenever possible, look for opportunities to rent items you’ll only use every once in a while, like power tools, camping gear, or other bulky things that will take up lots of space in your designated storage areas.
+Whenever possible, look for opportunities to rent items you’ll only use once in a while, like power tools, camping gear, or other bulky things that will take up lots of space in your designated storage areas.
 If you need to buy something, create a plan to minimize waste and identify a “home” for each new item before purchasing it.

 Organization Tips For Every Room For Living A Minimalist Lifestyle